MelvinXDev/MelvinXDev/README.md

 - Build high-quality projects that solve real problems
 - Freelance and earn while learning
 - Contribute to open source
-- Move to Denmark and work in tech
 - Give back to the community—especially through tech education

 ---